Identity area

 Haitas also worked in print media from around 2007 to 2011, writing a column for Ελληνικός Τύπος (the Greek Press) titled “Saints and Icons”, where he would write about the major feast days of the month and the history of the saints celebrated on those days.

-Haitas is a member of the Canadian Ethnic Media Association (CEMA) and the National Ethnic Press Council of Canada (NEPCC).
-On January 26, 2007, he was awarded the NEPCC’s medal of distinction, and earned honourary membership on the board of directors for his work in ethnic and diaspora media.
+Haitas was a member of the Canadian Ethnic Media Association (CEMA), and is a member of the National Ethnic Press & Media Council of Canada (NEPMCC).
+On January 26, 2007, he was awarded the NEPMCC’s medal of distinction, and earned honourary membership on the board of directors for his work in ethnic and diaspora media.

 Following the Vancouver 2010 Olympics, Haitas changed careers and became involved with the automotive industry.
-Haitas also ran in the 2014 City of Richmond Hill municipal elections for Ward 1 Councillor.
+Haitas also ran in the 2014 City of Richmond Hill municipal elections for Ward 1 Councillor when he was residing in Oak Ridges, Richmond Hill.

-Haitas continues to reside in Toronto.
-He has two children, Stavros and Eleuftherea, who he named after his parents in the traditional Greek custom.
+Haitas has always considered himself fortunate to call Canada his home.
+He is blessed with two children, Stavros and Elefterea, who he named after his parents in the traditional Greek custom.

 Places